spacepy/dbprocessing/docs/scripts.rst

 See :doc:`ConfigurationFiles` for a full description of the config file format and capability.

-.. option:: config_file The name of the config file to ingest
+.. option:: config_file

+   The name of the config file to ingest

-.. option:: -m <dbname>, --mission <dbname> The database to apply the config file to
+.. option:: -m <dbname>, --mission <dbname>

+   The database to apply the config file to

-.. option:: -v, --verify  Verify the config file then stop
+.. option:: -v, --verify

+   Verify the config file then stop (do not apply to database)

 clearProcessingFlag.py
 ----------------------